-OneLogin is a cloud identity platform that provides comprehensive solution for managing user identities.
+OneLogin is a cloud identity platform that provides a comprehensive solution for managing user identities.
 OneLogin integrates with cloud and on-premise applications using SAML 2.0, for Single Sign-On (SSO), user provisioning, multi-factor authentication, and more.

 Upon setup, you will be asked to provide a Sign-On URL and an Assertion Consumer Service (ACS) URL.